These are the best and cheapest AirPods clones you can buy

 - Could've used extra-large ear tips

 Let's get the one caveat here out of the way first.
-Taotronics managed to give the SoundLiberty 53 very modest battery life at up to five hours per charge, but it added another 36 hours coming from the case.
-That means you could use them seven or eight times before you had to recharge the case.
-That should make up for most of the inconvenience you deal with not going longer than five hours each time, including having to use Micro-USB.
-For the price, you can forgive that, but the case's extra power is a big determining factor.
+Tribit managed to give the FlyBuds C1 excellent battery life at up to 12 hours per charge and added another 38 hours coming from the case.
+That means you could use them for days before having to recharge everything all over again, making up for any inconvenience you may have dealt with in the past when it comes to that.
+Four LEDs in the front also give you a visual indicator of how much battery they have left.
+No wireless charging for the case, though.
+Just plug in via USB-C.

-That value also extends to the other features on offer, like sound quality that is more than agreeable for what you're paying.
-It's not bass-centric, spreading out across the spectrum instead.
-You end up with a pretty balanced, though slightly warmer sound, with enough punch from the bass to give these a little personality.
-Call quality isn't bad, though it also depends where you are.
-And if you want, you can use the left earbud independently in Single mode.
+Tribit includes no less than six different pairs of ear tips, so odds are good you'll find something that works for you.
+They are lightweight, otherwise, so you wouldn't be wrong to expect them to sit in your ears comfortably, though you may have to adjust them after a while.
+The fit matters more because there is no ANC here, placing more emphasis on whatever passive isolation you can get.

+Sound quality benefits greatly because of that, and with support for both AAC and aptX codecs, there's more where that came from.
+It's not bass-centric, spreading out to also include surprisingly good mids, for a pretty balanced, though slightly warmer sound.
+It's just too bad Tribit doesn't have an app to get more out of them through an equalizer.

-The IPX7 rating is somewhat unusual at this price, but hey, it means you can use them at the gym or out on a run without really having to worry.
-For a pretty simple pair of earbuds that don't break the bank, you get a lot for every dollar.
+The onboard buttons are more responsive than touch-sensitive surfaces on competing earbuds.
+The FlyBuds C1 aren't especially rugged with an IPX5 rating, so be cautious using them for runs or at the gym.
+Still, for a pretty simple pair of earbuds that don't break the bank, you get a lot for every dollar.

 Pros:

-- AAC and SBC codec support
+- AAC and aptX codec support

 Cons:

-With a nice design that feels sturdy and comfortable, the Aukey EP-N5 True Wireless Earbuds are surprisingly robust right out of the gate.
+With a nice design that feels sturdy and comfortable, the Baseus Simu S1 Pro are surprisingly balanced out of the box.
 As with most true wireless earbuds, it's vital to get as good a seal as possible to pull more bass out of the whole soundstage.
 The added benefit is that they also stay more securely in your ears.
+Baseus gives you three pairs of ear tips to get there, and because of their subtle angled design, you have a good chance of finding something that works for you.
+Bear in mind they have no water resistance rating, so best to be extra careful if you're going to be active wearing them.

-These won't win the award for best audio quality, but they're a long way from being mediocre at this price.
+They won't win the award for best audio quality, but they're a long way from being mediocre at this price.
 Music comes through vibrantly throughout, though you will notice more subdued highs to make room for the lows and mids.
-Having ANC this cheap is a real bonus, even if it's not on par with more expensive earbuds, but the tighter seal does help if it gives you good passive isolation.
-Phone call quality is okay, though it could arguably be better with multiple mics inside.
-The onboard touch controls on both buds are pretty good, and more consistent than some others tend to be.
+It's just a bummer there's no app or method to tailor the sound through an equalizer.
+Having ANC this cheap is a real bonus, even if it's nowhere near what more expensive earbud can do, a tighter seal does help give you better passive isolation.
+Phone call quality is decent, provided you aren't in an area that's too loud, as the ANC can't drown everything out.
+The onboard touch controls on both buds are basic and there's no way to change them if you don't like them.

-Despite the lower price, Aukey didn't skimp on USB-C for the case nor did it go too low on battery life, churning out up to seven hours per charge with another four full charges in the case.
-If you go louder and turn ANC on, you're more likely to get five hours and change.
-Bear in mind the IPX5 rating for water resistance because it doesn't necessarily apply to sweat.
+Despite the lower price, Baseus didn't skimp on USB-C for the case, though battery life isn't going to be great at up to five hours per charge.
+Raise the volume regularly and that number drops even more.
+The case has another four full charges in the case.

 Pros: